Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 Smart configuration and user training eliminate most MFA fatigue risk.

 • Disable SMS and text-based MFA: Use authenticator apps or hardware keys instead.
-Push notifications are acceptable if properly monitored.
+Push notifications are acceptable if they’re properly monitored.

 • Limit push notification attempts: Configure systems to allow only 1–3 push attempts per login.
 After that, lock the account and alert IT.